 Other attractions in Aviemore are The Cairngorm Brewery, the Aviemore Ring Cairn and Stone Circle and the Craigellachie National Nature Reserve.

-Getting There: The Aviemore to Inverness distance is just 30 miles.
+Get There: The Aviemore to Inverness distance is just 30 miles.
 Travelers without a car can take the Aviemore to Inverness train or bus.
 The train and bus times for Aviemore to Inverness can be found online and at the stations.

 #32 Search for Nessie on Loch Ness

 No question about it, one of the best things to do around Inverness, Scotland is to go to Loch Ness.
 Famous around the world as the home of the elusive Loch Ness Monster, the 23-mile-long freshwater lake is one of the deepest and voluminous lakes in the United Kingdom.
+Loch Ness is a haven of recreational activities – from boating to fishing to shoreline hiking.

-The mythical Loch Ness Monster, named Nessie, is known to live in the great depths of the lake, but the sea creature rarely makes an appearance.
+Of course, many travelers go to the lake in search of the Loch Ness Monster!
+The mythical monster, named Nessie, is known to live in the great depths of the lake, but rarely makes an appearance.
 Visitors can learn more about the legendary Nessie at the Loch Ness Centre in Drumnadrochit.

 #33 Revel in the History of Urquhart Castle